cshum/drupal-seed/README.md

 #Drupal Seed

-Drupal is a powerful tool in many ways, but deployment has mostly been troublesome.
+Drupal is a powerful tool in many ways, but deployment is mostly troublesome.
 Drupal Seed aims to automate install and deploy tasks in a continuous manner.
 It is also preconfigured with a number of contrib modules for building a Drupal project efficiently.

 ### Installation
 Pre-requisites: PHP 5 FPM, MySQL, Nginx, Drush installed.